Do you want to add Power Cleans to your strength training workout? But you are unsure what day to do Power Cleans?

 In addition to that, 2 or 3 weekly sessions aren’t enough to change a persistent technical flaw (remember I tried to address it during warm-ups and that usually works).

-Bottom-line, my athletes need to be good in their sport and not necessarily good at Power Cleans (if they just don’t manage to perform the exercise).
+Bottom-line, my athletes need to be good in their sport and not necessarily good at Power Cleans, in certain and rare cases, where the athlete doesn’t manage to perform the exercise correctly, there are always opportunities to replace the exercise.

-What days to do Power Cleans, if I do Power Cleans more than once a week?
+Special considerations if you do Power Cleans more than once a week

 Now, that we have covered what day to do Power Cleans and when to do Power Cleans in your strength training session, the last question that stands out is ‘What day to do Power Cleans?’ if you train Power Cleans more than once a week?